-In this post I’m going to look at what it means to have a thick skin, the difference between a thick skin vs. thin skin, and I’ll end on my seven tips on how to grow a thick skin so you can increase your mental toughness and generally become more successful in work and life.
+In this post I’m going to look at what it means to have a thick skin, the difference between a thick skin vs. thin skin, and I’ll end on my five tips on how to grow a thick skin so you can increase your mental toughness and generally become more successful in work and life.

 Definition of Thick Skin

 If someone is said to have a thick skin this means that they are able to keep themselves from getting upset, offended, or disturbed by any criticisms about or ill behavior toward themselves or those they care about.